George Tomline (politician): Life

 In parliament he was well known as an advocate of bi-metallism in currency and for posting silver bars to successive Chancellors of the Exchequer, demanding the Royal Mint had a duty to convert them into coinage.
 While ‘out of office’ between 1847 and 1852 Tomline purchased the Orwell Park estate.

+During the 1880 General Election he unsuccessfully contested the Harwich seat.
+Following the election he raised the Harwich Election Petition (1880) against his opponent.
+At the conclusion of the trial Colonel Tomline was found guilty of bribery.

 In 1881 he unsuccessfully contested a by-election in North Lincolnshire as a Liberal.

 He was High Sheriff of Lincolnshire for 1852.

 He was a keen amateur astronomer who built an observatory at Orwell Park.

 He was founder and chairman of the Felixstowe Railway and Pier Company which built the Felixstowe Branch Line and established the Port of Felixstowe.
 Tomline Road in Ipswich which runs parallel to the railway line is named after him.

 He died, unmarried, from a stroke after a long illness at his London home, Number 1 Carlton House Terrace on 25 August 1889, aged 76.
 After a funeral service at St Martin's in the Fields on 29 August, his body was cremated at Woking Crematorium and his ashes sent to London.

 His heir, to whom his estates devolved, was the Rt Hon.
 Captain Ernest George Pretyman MP, at various times Parliamentary Under-Secretary to the Board of Trade, and Civil Lord of the Admiralty.